 Pack a portable first aid kit with the essentials such as bandaids, antiseptic wipes, pain medication, and antidiarrheals for easy access if you happen to get hurt or get sick while traveling.
 This is especially useful if you’re traveling through undeveloped countries or remote areas as these items won’t be as readily available.

-Just keep your first aid kit in your bag at all times so you’re sure to have it with you whenever you travel.
+Just keep your first aid kit in your bag at all times so you’ll have it with you whenever you travel.

 TOP TRAVEL HACKS: AT THE AIRPORT / ON THE FLIGHT